job-pulse/job-pulse-pure-scrape/readme.md

+# [NOTICE] This repo is deprecated.
+Open sourcing it didn't work.

 # JobPulse.fyi Open Source Web Scraper

 [JobPulse.fyi](https://jobpulse.fyi/?utm_source=github) is a powerful tool that tracks software engineering and product manager openings tailored for students.
 This repository is a part of the JobPulse.fyi project and is designed to scrape job information from company websites using Google's API.